Prof. dr. Stappers, P.J.

 Pieter Jan Stappers is professor of Design Techniques at the Faculty of Industrial Design Engineering.
 Key elements in his work are 'research through design', 'experiential prototypes' and contextmapping.

 After an education in experimental physics (MSc 1984), Pieter Jan Stappers made the switch to Industrial Design Engineering at TU Delft, and followed a research path which led from human perception, spatial imagery, Virtual Reality (PhD in 1992), to design tools and participatory design techniques.
-His current activities as full professor of design techniques (as of 2002) encompass coordinating the Faculty's Graduate School, being informal director of ID-StudioLab, and heading the research subprogramme on tools and techniques for the conceptual phase of design.
-Key elements in his work are 'research through design', 'experiential prototypes', contextmapping, which can be found on his webpage (click here)
+Key elements in his work are 'research through design', 'experiential prototypes', contextmapping, which can be found on his webpage (see column on the right).

 Dr. (PhD) Delft University of Technology